afzalch/DS-Algorithms/README.md

 #### Depth First Search
 * *Depth First Search* is a graph traversal algorithm which explores as far as possible along each branch before backtracking
+* Can be done using a stack or an array of visited nodes
 * Time Complexity: `O(|V| + |E|)`

 ![Alt text](/images/dfsbfs.gif?raw=true "DFS / BFS Traversal")